akrzemi1/__sandbox__/string_view_ctor.md

 Whetever you do, you are not dealing with a range now, but with two objects of type `int`.
 There is no notion of being *in range* for two arbitrary `int` values, and the value in the additional return statement is probably wrong, because there is no good answer.
 The logic of this function has descended from dealing with abstract ranges to performing operations on C++ type-system objects.
 Reasoning at this level is harder and more bug prone.
 Intuition fails, and code reviews are less effective.

 One could say, given that we have to accept `lo > hi` let's make it useful.
-Say, in such case change the check form "in range" ot "outside range":
+Say, in such case change the check form "in range" to "outside range":

 ```c++
 bool indicator::is_in_range(int lo, int hi) const